ghc/ghc/README.md

-# GHC fork with linear types
+# GHC branch with linear types

-This is an in-development fork of GHC with support for linear types.
+This is an *in-development* branch of GHC with support for linear types.
+This branch is not supported by GHC HQ or anyone else.
+Please don't submit tickets about issues in this branch to GHC Trac.

 ## Building & Installing